Three. Two. One.

 Three.
 Two.
-One. is the debut studio album by Canadian singer-songwriter Lennon Stella.
-The album was released on April 24, 2020 by Columbia Records.
-Stella collaborated with various producers during the making of Three.
-Two.
-One. including Malay and previous collaborators Joel Little and Sam de Jong.
+One. is the debut studio album by Canadian singer-songwriter Lennon Stella, released on April 24, 2020, by Columbia Records.
+She collaborated with various producers, including Malay, Joel Little and Sam de Jong.
 Five tracks were issued as singles: "Kissing Other People", "Golf on TV" (featuring JP Saxe), "Jealous", "Fear of Being Alone", and "Older Than I Am".
-The album follows Stella's debut EP Love, Me, released on November 16, 2018.
+The album follows her debut EP Love, Me, released on November 16, 2018.

 Background

 In an interview with Apple Music, Stella describes Three.
 Two.
 One. as "releasing myself from the pressure of prior expectations and intimidations.
 Three, two, one, I’m diving in and doing what feels good to myself.
 The album is a free fall.
-Ultimately, I wanted [this album] to be an honest introduction, true to who I am as a human being, and hopefully people will draw parallels to their own lives.
+Ultimately, I wanted [this album] to be an honest introduction, true to who I am as a human being, and hopefully people will draw parallels to their own lives."
 The track "Save Us" features an interpolation of British singer Donna Lewis's 1996 hit "I Love You Always Forever".
 The song "Jealous" features songwriting credits from Finneas.
 Three.
 Two.
 One. is a pop album.

 Critical reception

 Three.
 Two.
-One. received positive reviews from critics.
-In a review from The Observer, critic Kitty Empire calls Three.
-Two.
-One. "strikingly serene."
-In a review from Exclaim!, Ariel Matheson praises Stella with a score of 8/10, calling the album a "feminine powerhouse."
+One. received positive reviews.
+In The Observer, critic Kitty Empire gives it three stars and calls it "strikingly serene".
+In Exclaim!, Ariel Matheson gives it an 8/10 and calls it a "feminine powerhouse".